ciliatus/ciliatus-legacy/README.md

 ## Demo

-**Be aware:**
+**Notice:**

-The demo version pulls it's data from our live environment every day at roughly 7 pm.
-Some data is generated demo data.
-Real-time updates are not available in the demo environment.
+The demo system pulls it's data from a live environment daily.
+Sensor readings are generated artificially.
 Also: Because the source environment is in german you will find user defined strings which cannot be localized.
 You won't see that in your own environment.

 [Demo](https://demo01.ciliatus.io)